arcan1s/ahriman/docs/faq/distributed.rst

       [remote-call]
       manual = yes

-   After success synchronization (see above), the built packages will be put into directory, from which they will be read during manual update, thus ``remote-call.manual`` flag is required.
+   After success synchronization (see above), the built packages will be put into directory, from which they will be read during manual update, thus ``${remote-call:manual}`` flag is required.

 #.
    Change order of trigger runs.
 This step is required, because by default the report trigger is called before the upload trigger and we would like to achieve the opposite: